edgedb/edgedb/docs/intro/edgeql.rst

 Functions and operators
 ^^^^^^^^^^^^^^^^^^^^^^^

-EdgeDB provides a rich standard library of functions to operate and manipulate various data types.
+|Gel| provides a rich standard library of functions to operate and manipulate
+various data types.

 .. tabs::